dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/admin-cloud-api.md

 - Manage your dbt Cloud account
 - and more

 dbt Cloud currently supports two versions of the Administrative API: v2 and v3.
 In general, v3 is the recommended version to use, but we don't yet have all our v2 routes upgraded to v3.
 We're currently working on this.
-If you can't find what you're looking for in our v3 docs, check out the shorter list of v2 endpoints and see if that helps.
+If you can't find something in our v3 docs, check out the shorter list of v2 endpoints because you might find it there.

 <div className="grid--2-col">